Shantang3/ACE-CPT-Notes/Personal Notes/Chr5-6.md

 ![IMG_1025](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/49c10e3b-4902-4eac-8236-862492824d42)

 prevent a greater than 2% loss in body weight during exercise.
-Refueling should begin within 30 mins after exercise.
+Refueling should begin within 30 minutes after exercise.

 On the day of an event, ab athletes should aim to eat a meal 4-6 hours before the event.

 ## Nutritional supplements

-Note that older, female, and malitary tend to take supplements more than others.
+Note that older, female, and military tend to take supplements more than others.

-"ACE strongly advises against recommending supplementation and especially advise against selling dietary supplements as a personal trainer. "
+"ACE strongly advises against recommending supplementation and especially advises against selling dietary supplements as a personal trainer. "